-WHERE WE CAME FROMAIS was founded in 2001 as a software company focused on critical Air Force and DoD cyber technology requirements research.
+WHERE WE CAME FROMAIS was founded as a software company focused on critical Air Force and DoD cyber technology requirements research.
 We staffed and operated the Adversarial Sciences Laboratory (ASL) within the Air Force Research Laboratory’s (AFRL) Information Directorate in Rome, New York, handling all areas of cyber operations.
 Since then, we have grown to become a national leader in this highly dynamic and emerging field, supporting customers throughout business, industry and the federal government.

 The Pirate Flag Story

 If you’ve ever walked through the front doors of AIS headquarters, you may have seen the pirate flag proudly waving on the flag pole.You may not know, though, that this flag has been an essential part of AIS’s identity since the beginning – even before the company officially existed.